 Floors including sub-floors

 Repair category 1

-Notes Some loose and creaky timber floorboards noted.
-Minor wear and tear/damage noted to some of the floorboards.
+Notes Some loose and creaky timber floorboards were noted.
+Runs noted to the internal flooring.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
 The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.